 I need to retain a conveyancing solicitor for purchase conveyancing in Nailsworth.
 I have chance upon a web site which looks to be the perfect offering If there is a chance to get all formalities done via email that would be preferable.
 Should I be wary?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 We own a leasehold flat in Nailsworth.
-Conveyancing was finalised in five years ago.
-I have heard that I mustn’t allow the lease length get too low.
-Is this correct?
+Conveyancing was finalised in 2011.
+I have been told that I should not allow the lease length fall too short.
+Why is that a problem?

-Nailsworth domestic long term leases are for a set period - often ninety nine years when they are first granted.
-However a significant flats in Nailsworth were constructed or converted 30 or more years ago and so such leases now have less than eighty years left to run.
-That may seem like plenty of time but Banks, Building Societies and other mortgage institutions generally need leases to have at least 75 years unexpired to adequate security.
-This means that when you come to sell the property you will need a lease extension if you are approaching eighty years.
-To maximise the marketability of your property you should be thinking about whether to extend your lease well in advance of selling the property.
-Furthermore advantages to taking action before the lease hits 80 years as when the lease is less than 80 years the premium to be paid to extend starts to escalate.
+Nailsworth residential long term leases are for a fixed period - usually just under one hundred years when they are first granted.
+However many flats in Nailsworth were constructed or converted in the 70’s80’s and so such leases now have under eighty years left to run.
+That may seem like a long time but Banks, Building Societies and other mortgage companies tend to require leases to have at least seventy five years unexpired to be mortgageable.
+Accordingly when you come to sell the property you will need a lease extension if you are getting close to seventy five years.
+To optimize your property value you should be thinking about whether to extend your lease well in advance of selling the property.
+Furthermore significant benefits to doing so before the lease hits eighty years as when the lease is below eighty years the premium you have to pay to extend starts to escalate.